Skip to content

 In large monorepo projects, building and deploying all services for every code change can be time-consuming and resource-intensive.
 Coherence offers a selective build feature that allows you to specify which services should be built and deployed based on the files changed in a given commit or push event.

-Understanding Globs
+Understanding globs

 Configuration